everlytic/push-notifications-documentation/web/readme.md

 - `installImmediately` Set this to true if you would like the SDK to be available immediately after initializing it. **If this is set to true, the page will reload the first time a contact lands on the page.** Without this setting, the contact will only be able to be subscribed once the contact has either reloaded the page, or navigated to another part of the website.
 - `debug` Set this option if you would like to see debug console output and disable the pre-flight check caching.

+The `init` method returns a promise if you would like to call subscribe immediately after initializing.

 ## Getting a hash from Everlytic
 Everlytic needs to be set up to have a special list to send Push Notifications to.
 We recommend using a newly created list for this, but you can also use one of the lists you have already set up.
 1. Navigate to the `Push Projects` submenu under `Push Notifications` menu item.
 If your list is already set up here, you can jump to Step 3.